Do biological molecular machines act as Maxwell's demons?: Concluding remarks

-The main conclusion of the paper is that the free energy processing has to be distingushed from the organization processing.
-From the former point of view, Maxwell's demon utilizes entropy reduction ultimately for the performance of work, whereas from the latter, only for the creation of information.
+The main conclusion of the paper is that the free energy processing has to be distinguished from the organization processing.
+From the former point of view, Maxwell's demon utilizes entropy reduction for the performance of work and more precisely, for a reduction of energy losses.
+From the latter point of view, it can be used for other purposes, for example molecular recognition.
 Our answer to the question posed in the title is that the biological molecular machines can, under certain conditions, act as Maxwell's demons, but only creating information, and not performing work.
+This statement is based on the relationship $\epsilon < n$ between the degree of coupling $\epsilon$ and the transmission ratio $n$ shown to hold for the studied model of dynamics.
+There is still the need to prove the generality of this relationship.

-We know, that work and heat are the changes of energy.
-We know also, that the internal entropy production is irreversibly trasfered between the free and bound energy.
-But there is still controversy \cite{Crut12}, the change of which physical quantity is information?
-Here, we suggest the answer, that information is the change of organization, a quantity being the difference of two physical quantities taking part in the free energy-transduction process.
-In such approach, the dual nature of entropy becomes clear as the physical quantity that connects the processes of free energy and organization transduction.
+We know that work, heat and dissipation (the entropy production) are changes of energy.
+But there is still controversy, the change of which physical quantity is information \cite{Parr15,Crut12}?
+Here, we suggest the answer that information is the change of organization, a quantity being the difference of two physical quantities $X_2$ and $X_1$ taking part in the free energy-transduction process and describing the free energy reception and delivery, respectively.
+In such an approach, the dual nature of entropy becomes clear as the physical quantity that connects the processes of the free energy transduction and the organization transduction.